CMaunder/home-ui/README.md

 ## Prisma

+add a .env file in root of repo

+add this here
+DATABASE_URL="mysql://username:password@host:3306/myhome?schema=public"

 After a change to the schema.prisma npx prisma format to make it look nice npx prisma migrate dev to create and apply the migrations to the database